kosmonautdnb/WatcomLibs/README.md

 &emsp;}

 ## Some basic types
-- TYPES.HPP - a bit like "stdint"
-- OBJECT.HPP - a bit like "java"
 - ARRAY.HPP - a bit like std::vector
 - HASHMAP.HPP - a bit like std:map
+- MATRIX.HPP - some 3d matrix stuff with virtual function table overhead (Object.hpp)
+- OBJECT.HPP - a bit like "java"
+- PAIR.HPP - a bit like std::pair
+- RANDOM.HPP - some basic "dependend random"
 - SET.HPP - a bit like std::set
 - STRING.HPP - a bit like std::string
-- PAIR.HPP - a bit like std::pair
+- TYPES.HPP - a bit like "stdint"
 - VECTOR.HPP - some 3d vector stuff (w is handled differently than xyz) with virtual function table overhead (Object.hpp)
-- MATRIX.HPP - some 3d matrix stuff with virtual function table overhead (Object.hpp)
-- RANDOM.HPP - some basic "dependend random"

 ## Some useful classes
 - CHARSET.HPP - a tiny font to be rendered per pixel
 - CGLTF - a gltf loader https://github.com/jkuhlmann/cgltf
 - CGLTF_EX.MPL - an example of displaying bones and skinning in OpenGL for CGLTF
 - DOS.HPP - easy access to DOS functionality, comes with long file name support
+- FILEDLG.HPP - a DOS file dialog window written for IMGUI
 - GENANN.HPP - a simple neural net. https://github.com/codeplea/genann
 - GTFLOG.CPP - just a temporary / very simple logger for CGLTF file structure.
 - IMAGE.HPP - Image loading/saving/resizing